Black Sea Grain Initiative: Agreement

 On 22 July 2022, the signing ceremony took place at Dolmabahçe Palace in Istanbul, Turkey.
-The ceremony marks the first major deal between the warring sides since the beginning of the Russian invasion in February.
+The ceremony marked the first major deal between the warring sides since the beginning of the Russian invasion in February.
 However, it was not a direct agreement between Russia and Ukraine.
 Instead, Ukraine signed an agreement with Turkey and the UN, and Russia signed a separate "mirror" agreement with Turkey and the UN.

-The signed documents entail the safe navigation for the export of grain and related foodstuffs and fertilizers.
-The ships would traverse the Black Sea in specially created corridors that are demined, with Turkey inspecting all merchant vessels.
-Another agreement was concurrently made for the UN to facilitate unimpeded exports of Russian food, fertilizer and raw materials.
+The signed documents entailed the safe navigation for the export of grain and related foodstuffs and fertilizers.
+The ships would traverse the Black Sea in specially created corridors that would be demined, with Turkey inspecting all merchant vessels.
+Another agreement was concurrently made for the UN to facilitate unimpeded exports of Russian food, fertilizer, and raw materials.